A Fine Old New Guinea Drum Middle Sepik River Papua New Guinea

 A Fine Old Drum Middle Sepik River Papua New Guinea

 This beautiful old Drum is from the Iatmul People in the Middle Sepik area of the East Sepik Province of Papua New Guinea.
-This hourglass shaped drum is often referred to as a Kundu which is the Papua New Guinea pidgin English term for this type of drum.
+This hourglass-shaped drum is often referred to as a Kundu which is the Papua New Guinea pidgin English term for this type of drum.
 Old drums like this fine example were family heirlooms often used over several generations of a family.
-The whole drum is finely incised with ancestors faces in high relief along with clan designs that were later highlighted with ochre .
-The lug handle and whole drum have a old deep patina from use and storage in the men’s ceremonial house.
-The use of drums are very important to all traditional ceremonies where drumming and singing relate stories of ancient ancestral beings who are invoked for protection & fertility.
+The whole drum is finely incised with ancestors’ faces in high relief along with clan designs that were later highlighted with ochre .
+The lug handle and whole drum have an old deep patina from use and storage in the men’s ceremonial house.
+The use of drums is very important to all traditional ceremonies where drumming and singing relate stories of ancient ancestral beings who are invoked for protection & fertility.

 To see many more rare items and the finest masterpieces, please make an appointment with us to visit the gallery.